layou233/ZBProject/zbproxy-doc/docs/configuration/protocol/minecraft.md

 Hostname rewritten is used to bypass Hypixel unofficial hostname detection etc.

+Since Hypixel is now rejecting connections claiming non-25565 port in the handshake packet, this may temporarily not work if your service is listening on non-25565 port.

-If you are proxying Hypixel, turn on this.
+If you are proxying Hypixel on non-25565 port, use [rewrite rule](../router.md#rewrite) instead to also rewrite the port field for now.

 ### RewriteHostname